How To Use

 This is the screen that allows the user to set up the test/simulation exactly how they wish.

-Currently offer over 30 futures markets and over 30 ETFs.
+Currently offer over 30 futures markets, over 30 ETFs, and over 30 Forex pairs.
 Almost all have data available for more than 10+ years.
 Some dating as far back as 1960s.
 Please contact about specific dates, markets, etc.

 Forex now available!